edwinst/remedybg_wishlist/README.md

     **Note:** The __autos features can be rather nice but if it introduces a lot of complexity, I'd be fine without it.
     Adding a very quick way to add watches (like double-click or right-click>(context option) on the name in the source) would go a long way to making __autos not needed.
 Return values could be displayed with less effort, maybe.

+*   **(use) Multiple watched expression views?**

+    **Note:** The idea here would be that the user could assemble frequently used watched expressions for different contexts and maybe name them and recall them quickly as separate watched expression views/tabs.

 # Memory view